 In his early life, Paul used to persecute Jews that followed Jesus.
 He was on his way to Damascus to arrest some of these Christian-Jews when his conversion occurred.
 According to the New Testament Paul was struck by a flash of light and fell off his horse.

 He then heard a voice coming from the sky saying: “Saul, Saul, why do you persecute me?”

 The voice replied: “I am Jesus, whom you are persecuting.”

 When Paul stood, he was blind.
-His companions (there’s contradictory reports as to whether they heard the voice or not) led him to Damascus where he remained blind for three days.
+His companions (there’s contradictory reports as to whether they also heard the voice) led him to Damascus where he was blinded for three days.